pugur523/ama-carpet/README.md

 > This was implemented in vanilla minecraft 1.21.

-### notifySyncmaticShared
+### notifyLitematicShared

-> Send notifications to chat when syncmatic shared.
+> Send notifications to player chat when litematic shared with syncmatica or kyoyu.

 ### reloadPortalTicket